SCRT-HQ/VaporShell/docs/glossary/New-VSApiGatewayUsagePlan.md

----
-layout: glossary
-title: New-VSApiGatewayUsagePlan
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSApiGatewayUsagePlan

 ## SYNOPSIS
-Adds an AWS::ApiGateway::UsagePlan resource to the template
+Adds an AWS::ApiGateway::UsagePlan resource to the template.
+The AWS::ApiGateway::UsagePlan resource creates a usage plan for deployed APIs.
+A usage plan enforces throttling and quota limits on individual client API keys.
+For more information, see Creating and Using API Usage Plans in Amazon API Gateway: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-api-usage-plans.html in the *API Gateway Developer Guide*.

 ## SYNTAX